Staff Picks

 Millennials of Eugene unite: Party on Friendly inside Friendly Street Market is the place to get your avocado toast.

 Now, this isn’t a little sliver of avocado and salt and pepper on some Franz bread — this is the real thing.
 Party on Friendly’s avocado toast is a massive slice of sourdough, which is a pillowy tangy cloud.
-The market then slaps on what seems like two whole avocados that are never brown or hard but, instead, soft, creamy and green.
+Party then spreads on what seems like two whole avocados that are never brown or hard but, instead, soft, creamy and green.
 Then the place adds some pickled shallots, a savory addition to the creamy avocado, and red flakes that kick up the spice.

 If you need a little more protein, you can upgrade and add a soft-boiled egg.
 Or if you need to add some more hotness, Party on Friendly has a selection of seasonal house-made hot sauces — such as a plum habanero or banana pepper.